-(ii) Brothers and sisters include

-- children with the same natural parents living at the same address - children with the same natural parents living at different addresses (e.g. due to separation of natural parents) - half-brothers/sisters living at the same address - step-brothers/sisters living at the same address - children living as part of the same family unit with their parents/guardians at the same address - (iii) Residence is defined as the normal family address where the child resides.
+- 2. Brothers and sisters include - children with the same natural parents living at the same address; - children with the same natural parents living at different addresses (e.g. due to separation of natural parents): - half-brothers/sisters living at the same address; - step-brothers/sisters living at the same address; - children living as part of the same family unit with their parents/guardians at the same address; - 3.
+Residence is defined as the normal family address where the child resides. - 4.
+The measurement of distance is the shortest available safe route for pedestrians along footpaths alongside roads marked on the current street map of the City.
+(The only exception to this for admissions to Kelvin Hall School is the footbridge across the railway line from Priory Drive, via a public footpath to Hotham Road North and St Ninian's Walk.)
+Front entrance of home property (residence) to main entrance of school site is used.
+We use software that is specialised for computer mapping of distance.
+This is called "Basemap" and takes the X and Y coordinates of the property address and calculates the distance to Kelvin Hall School precisely.

-The qualification date is the closing date for applications under the coordinated admissions scheme.
-(Where families change normal address after the closing date but before the allocation process has finished this can be considered under the review procedure).
+The qualification date is the closing date for applications under the co-ordinated admissions scheme.
+(Where families change their normal address after the closing date but before the allocation process has finished this can be considered under the review procedure).